LucianaMartins26/DielModels/README.md

 # DielModels

 ### Description
-In this context, *DielModels* is a python package generated from this project [HERE](https://github.com/LucianaMartins26/DielModels.git).
+*DielModels* is a python package generated from this project [HERE](https://github.com/LucianaMartins26/DielModels.git).

 Despite numerous successful studies, modeling plant metabolism remains challenging for several reasons, such as limited information, incomplete annotations, and dynamic changes in plant metabolism that occur under different conditions, including night and day.
 In particular, the integration of these day-night cycles (diel cycles) is complex, laborious, and time-consuming.